 Kim, Julian, Evan and Ruia Skyped from their homes in Sydney and New Zealand.

-!nnovators: How They Rocked Their Role will introduce readers to a select number of pioneers who have broken the mould, led the pack, and moved their own particular mountains in a wide range of fields (including business, technology and travel, engineering and energy, government and social policy, the arts and advertising, media, medicine and more).
-The enhanced eBook and online ecosystem will be using cutting edge technology, including Web 3.0, Semantic and html5, along with our own ‘FlatWorld secret sauce’.
+It introduces readers to a select number of pioneers who have broken the mould, led the pack, and moved their own particular mountains in a wide range of fields (including business, technology and travel, engineering and energy, government and social policy, the arts and advertising, media, medicine and more).

-I’d like to thank the many thousands of series fans and readers, who have been integral in making the book (to be released in print, eBook, and enhanced eBook/online ecosystem formats) and its publication possible!
+I’d like to thank the many thousands of series fans and readers, who were integral in making the book possible!

 UNTIL THEN, I WISH YOU ALL NOTHING BUT THE BEST INNOVATION IN EVERYTHING YOU DO!!